 1. Provider Data Accuracy Challenges

 Maintaining provider data accuracy is a multifaceted challenge.
 Network data frequently changes as providers update their panel status, retire, or change their contact information.
-This dynamic nature, coupled with communication gaps about regular provider data updates and verification often results in provider directories with outdated information.
+This dynamic nature, coupled with communication gaps about regular provider data updates and verification often results in provider directories containing outdated information.

 To learn actionable tips for enhancing provider data accuracy, improving outreach, and achieving better outcomes, read 5 Best Practices: Improving Provider Data Accuracy, Provider Outreach and Outcomes